Courses

 Class reading and discussion of selected Chinese poetry, prose, and drama; introduction to the methods of literary criticism, applied to the reading of Chinese literary discourse.
 Texts, discussion, and written assignments primarily in Chinese.
 Permission of instructor required.

-CHNS 281--- Special Topics: Intro. to the Chinese Food Culture Part I Ai-jen Wann
+CHNS 281 --- Intro to Chinese Food Culture Ai-Jen Wann

 Selected topics on Chinese food history, production, preparation, festivals, as well as food in literature, film, business and folk beliefs.
 Discussion will also include civilization and food as cultural diplomacy.
 Lectures in English.